 Using a Sander

-It is recommended that you use a grit sandpaper with the 120 or 150 count, and run it over the edges to smooth them down.
+It is recommended that you use grit sandpaper of 120 or 150, and run it over the edges to smooth them down.
 It is wise to use a sander or place a block of wood inside the sandpaper as using your hands can create finger grooves in the area you are sanding.
 To create a smoother finish to the granite countertop edges increase your sandpaper count.